 Furthermore, overheating can cause the release of harmful chemicals in certain types of food containers.
 For example, microwaving food in plastic containers that are not labeled as microwave-safe can result in the release of harmful substances, such as BPA (bisphenol A), into the food.

-See also How long to cook dal in instant pot
+See also How to cook pak choi

 Underheating Food